ovotech/VertFlow/README.md

 This is *easier, cheaper and greener* than managing a Kubernetes cluster spinning 24/7.

 **Not all data centres are created equal.**
-Data centres run on electricity generated from various sources, including fossil fuels which lead to harmful CO2 emissions.
+Data centres run on electricity generated from various sources, including fossil fuels which emit harmful carbon emissions.
 Some data centres are greener than others, using electricity from renewable sources such as wind and hydro.
 When you deploy a container on Airflow using the VertFlow operator, it will run your container in the greenest GCP data centre possible.